ejholmes/pgstream/README.md

 # LogStream

-LogStream is a Go package for streaming logs to and from a database.
+LogStream is a Go package that implements the [io.ReadWriter](http://golang.org/pkg/io/#ReadWriter) interface backed by posgres and [database/sql](http://golang.org/pkg/database/sql/).

+This allows you to pass around an `io.Reader` or `io.Writer` that can be shared across processes.

 ## Usage